College Athletes as Employees: How the 3rd Circuit Could Pave the Way

 The FLSA provides certain rights and protections to qualified employees.
 Most important amongst the protections are the rights to receive a minimum wage and overtime pay for any hours worked above 40 per week.
 The FLSA does not provide employees the right to unionize or collectively bargain with their employers like the NLRA does.
 Moreover, it does not entitle employees to a competitive or fair market rate for their employment.
 The main protections that are available to employees under the FLSA are simply a minimum wage and overtime pay.

-If the circuit courts have different outcomes on the issue, there is a strong possibility that the Supreme Court would decide to take the case for further review and resolution of the split decisions.
+If the circuit courts have different outcomes on the issue, there is a strong possibility that the Supreme Court would then decide to take the case for further review and resolution of the split decisions.
 Generally, the Supreme Court will resolve disagreements between the lower courts to promote uniformity of the law.
 If the 3rd Circuit eventually decides that the athletes are not employees, it is much less likely that the Supreme Court would decide to take the case.

 What would happen if the athletes ultimately win?

 If the athletes are ultimately successful, they would be statutory employees of their universities (and/or their conferences and the NCAA) for purposes of the FLSA and would be entitled to earn the minimum wage plus overtime pay.
 The deciding courts would have to determine the appropriate scope of the ruling.
 It is possible that employment status could be limited to only college athletes playing at a certain level or in certain sports.
 For example, the decision could be limited to only Division I athletes or only FBS football and men’s and women’s basketball players.
 Universities would likely need to change the structure of their athletic departments to comply, while also complying with Title IX and antitrust law.
-Moreover, the Unfair Labor Practice change currently pending may or may not be resolved before the Johnson case.
+Moreover, the Unfair Labor Practice charges currently pending may or may not be resolved before the Johnson case.

-Joshua M. Frieser, Esq. is a sports and business lawyer and Principal Attorney at Frieser Legal.
+• Joshua M. Frieser, Esq. is a sports and business lawyer and Principal Attorney at Frieser Legal.
 His practice is focused on the representation of athletes, agents, and sports industry businesses.
 While working to solve the unique legal needs that they have, Josh represents athletes in athletics regulatory proceedings and NIL licensing agreements, as well as in related intellectual property and business planning matters.
 In addition to serving as counsel to college and professional athletes, Josh represents sports industry businesses as outside general counsel.

 Privacy PolicyPrivacy Policy